 The matters between you and your spouse MUST stay between you and your spouse (except for the cases that require professional intervention, such as abuse, then you must seek a professional)

-Even if your parents, relatives or your close friends try to be nosy and ask about personal stuff between you and your wife, refuse to tell them straightforwardly.
-Choose to be loyal to your wife and keep the integrity of your sacred relation intact.
+Even if your parents, relatives, or your close friends try to be nosy and ask about personal stuff between you and your wife, refuse to tell them straightforwardly.
+Choose to be loyal to your wife and keep the integrity of your sacred relationship intact.

 If you intended to spend time with your wife and kids or your parents on the coming weekend, stick to it and say No to anything else that’s in the way.